shaefelinger/codepedia/src/JSasync/promises.md

 ```

 Since the operation is happening somewhere else, the main thread is not blocked while the async operation is being processed.

+Think of Promises as a special function that either satisfy (resolve) or fail (reject) to execute a task, and then executes the corresponding actions - usually another task with the returned data in the case of 'resolved' and usually throw an error in the case of 'reject'.

 They come with methods for the case that everything went well (**resolve**), and for the error case (**reject**).